-- 5.1.1 Compliance with Broad Based Black Economic Empowerment (B-BBEE) - 5.1.1.1 The SPCV and Production company must be in compliance with the requirements for Broad Based Black Economic Empowerment (B-BBEE) in terms of the B-BBEE Codes of Good Practice (refer to http://bee.thedtic.gov.za); - 5.1.1.2 The production company must achieve at least a level three (3) B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice; - 5.1.1.3 The SPCV must achieve at least a level four (4) B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice; and - 5.1.1.4 The SPCV and Production company must submit a valid B-BBEE Certificate of compliance or B-BBEE compliance scorecard and/or B-BBEE compliance audit report issued by an accredited verification agency or a B-BBEE compliance affidavit at application stage.
+- 5.1.1 Compliance with Broad Based Black Economic Empowerment (B-BBEE) - 5.1.1.1 The SPCV and production company(ies) must be in compliance with the requirements for Broad Based Black Economic Empowerment (B-BBEE) in terms of the B-BBEE Codes of Good Practice (refer to http://bee.thedtic.gov.za); - 5.1.1.2 The production company must achieve at least a level three (3) B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice;

-- 5.1.2 The Broad Based Black Economic Empowerment (B-BBEE) compliance requirement for a Special Purpose Corporate Vehicle (SPCV) and Production company are as follows: - 5.1.2.1 A newly formed company incorporated as a Special Purpose Corporate Vehicles (SPCV) will of necessity in terms of our guidelines, at least, achieve a minimum level four (4) B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice.
+- 5.1.1.3 The SPCV must achieve at least a level four (4) B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice; and - 5.1.1.4 The SPCV and production company must submit a valid B-BBEE Certificate of compliance or B-BBEE compliance scorecard and/or B-BBEE compliance audit report issued by an accredited verification agency or a B-BBEE compliance affidavit at application stage. - 5.1.2 The Broad Based Black Economic Empowerment (B-BBEE) compliance requirement for a Special Purpose Corporate Vehicle (SPCV) and Production company are as follows: - 5.1.2.1 A newly formed company incorporated as a Special Purpose Corporate Vehicles (SPCV) will of necessity in terms of our guidelines, at least, achieve a minimum level four (4) B-BBEE contributor status in terms of the B-BBEE Codes of Good Practice.
 A SPCV may submit an Exempted Micro Enterprise sworn affidavit at application stage because it might not have any significant trading history, for it to receive a B-BBEE certificate issued in terms of a QSE or Generic scorecard (whichever is applicable).
-The Production company as the actual applicant for the incentive must submit a valid B-BBEE certificate of compliance issued by an accredited verification agency at application stage. - 5.1.2.2 For Production Companies, newly formed (start-up enterprises) or otherwise and SPCV's, a B-BBEE certificate issued in terms of a QSE scorecard is required.
-This is when tendering for any contract, or when seeking an economic activity (incentive grant) covered by Section 10 of the Act, with a value higher than R10 million but less than R50 million.
-In the event that the Production company and the SPCV are seeking an incentive greater than R10 million and are unable to provide a B-BBEE certificate issued in terms of either a QSE scorecard at application stage, due to Production company and / or the SPCV being an early stage start-up enterprise, the Production company and / or SPCV is to submit a sworn affidavit which will be considered for support.
-This is on condition that the applicable (QSE) certificate will be required at the first claim for both the Production company and the SPCV, in line with the Broad-Based Black Economic Empowerment Codes of Good Practice, issued in terms of Section 9 of the Broad-Based Black Economic Empowerment Act 53 of 2003, as amended.
-For avoidance of doubt: Submission of a sworn affidavit will be required at application stage but the relevant valid QSE certificate must be submitted at claim stage for the successful processing of the claim.
+The Production company as the actual applicant for the incentive must submit a valid B-BBEE certificate of compliance issued by an accredited verification agency or an affidavit at application stage as well, in line with the requirements of the relevant Film and Television programme guideline. - 5.1.2.2 For Production Companies, newly formed (start-up enterprises) or otherwise and SPCV's a B-BBEE certificate issued in terms of a QSE scorecard is required when tendering for any contract, or when seeking an economic activity (incentive grant) covered by Section 10 of the Act, with a value higher than R10 million but less than R50 million, and for incentive grant of R50 million or more it must submit a B-BBEE certificate issued in terms of a Generic scorecard using annualised data.
+In the event that the Production company and the SPCV are seeking an incentive greater than R10 million and are unable to provide a B-BBEE certificate issued in terms of either a QSE scorecard or Generic scorecard at application stage, due to Production company and / or the SPCV being an early stage start-up enterprise, the Production company and / or SPCV is to submit a sworn affidavit which will be considered for support.
+This is on condition that the applicable (QSE or Generic) certificate will be required at the first claim for both the Production company and the SPCV, in line with the Broad-Based Black Economic Empowerment Codes of Good Practice, issued in terms of Section 9 of the Broad-Based Black Economic Empowerment Act 53 of 2003, as amended.
+For avoidance of doubt: Submission of a sworn affidavit will be required at application stage but the relevant valid QSE or Generic certificate must be submitted at claim stage for the successful processing of the claim.